-Note: To prime a dry fuel system, turn key switch to RUN position for one minute.
-Allow fuel pump to cycle and prime system.
-Turn key switch OFF.
+Note: To prime a dry fuel system: Turn the key switch to the RUN position for one minute.
+Allow the fuel pump to cycle and prime the system and then turn the key switch to the OFF position.

-- While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the ground speed control levers are locked in the neutral position. - 2.
-Position the throttle control midway between SLOW and FAST positions. - 3.
-Insert the key into the ignition switch and turn it to START position.
-Release switch as soon as engine starts.
-If starter does not turn engine over, shut off key switch immediately, and consult engine operator's manual.
-Warm up the engine by running it for at least a minute before engaging the PTO switch or driving the rider. - 4.
-After warming the engine always operate the unit at FULL throttle when mowing.
+- While sitting in the operator's seat, pivot the ground speed control levers out to lock them into the neutral position, engage the parking brake, and press the PTO switch down to disengage the PTO. - 2.
+Position the throttle control midway between the SLOW position and the FAST position. - 3.
+Insert the ignition key into the ignition switch and turn it to the START position.
+Release the switch as soon as the engine starts.
+If the starter does not turn the engine over, shut the ignition switch off immediately, and consult the engine operator's manual.

+Warm up the engine by running it for one minute before engage the PTO switch or driving the unit. - 4.
+After warming the engine always operate the unit at the FAST position when mowing.

-In the event of an emergency the engine can be stopped by simply turning the ignition switch to STOP.
+In the event of an emergency the engine can be stopped by simply turning the ignition switch to OFF.
 Use this method only in emergency situations.
 For normal engine shut down follow the procedure given in Stopping the Rider.